 Changing decision conditions or purpose of use, substantially changing the research plan

-Changes in decision conditions or purpose of use can be applied for only on special grounds.
-Substantial changes in research plans can be applied for only on special grounds only.
+Changes in decision conditions or purpose of use can be applied for on special grounds only.
+Substantial changes in research plans can be applied for on special grounds only.
 Minor changes in the research plan do not require approval by the Academy.

-Applying for changes in funding proportions of consortium subprojects
+Changing funding proportions of consortium subprojects

 You can apply to change the funding proportions of consortium subprojects.
 The total funding for the consortium must not change.